By: Maralee McKee

 Here’s a letter I received this week from one of our blog family members.
 Have you ever felt the same way?

 Great question!
 We’ve all been right there with her, or in a similar place.
-My favorite (actually my least favorite!) is when someone presses me about why I can’t come to his or her party or event.
+My favorite (actually my least favorite!) is when people press me about why I can’t come to their party or event.

 So, what should we say?

 Before you reply, keep in mind the two points above about taking the High Road.

 Next, if you know the other person(s), get a sense for their motives.
 Are they trying to bully information out of you, or are they extra-extroverted and will tell you anything about themselves?
 With the latter, the question probably was just their way of making conversation, and they honestly don’t mean to intrude at all.
 When you live your life “wide open,” you tend to think everyone else does as well.
 When you’re the close-to-your-vest type, you tend to prefer the details of your life to remain nicely arranged in a locked and closely guarded vault.

 Next, humor is always a polite way of keeping things light and civil.

 • “How much are you paid?”
 You could say, “Half what I’m worth!”

 • “How much did that cost?”
 You could say, “Only my hairdresser…I mean, only my accountant knows!”